Andfos/KnowledgeNet/README.md

 files and results of a particular experiment.
 We suggest doing this one level up from the knowledge-net directory, but the choice of where to keep the directory is irrelevant as long as the correct path is specified in the config.py file.
+For example, we create a `directory` called `regression` within the`tests` directory in the KnowledgeNet master folder.
+The absolute path to the folder is then `KnowledgeNet\tests\regression`.

-For example, we create a `tests` directory in the KnowledgeNet master folder.
+2.